ept/hermitage/README.md

   in *Modelling in Data Base Management Systems: Proceedings of the IFIP Working Conference on Modelling in Data Base Management Systems*, edited by G.M.
 Nijssen, Elsevier/North Holland Publishing, pages 364–394, 1976.
-  Also in [*Readings in Database Systems*](http://redbook.cs.berkeley.edu/), edited by Joseph M.
-  Hellerstein and Michael Stonebraker, 4th edition, MIT Press, 2005.
-ISBN: 978-0-262-69314-1

 This project is based on the formal definition of weak isolation introduced by Adya, as extended by Bailis et al. They mathematically define certain *anomalies* (or *phenomena*) which can occur in an